 Mr Paul Humphreys

 Paul has worked as a tutor in adult education for a number of years.
 Currently working with a local provider developing courses for unemployed working towards employment and working with the community to develop aspirations and signposting to career goals.
 He also has connections with community and progression via unions through 15 years with the TUC, identifying local progression and he has been a former LEP member.
 Paul is Qualified to Masters level in HRM, IAG to degree level.
 Paul is the chair of governors at Jackfield Infant School.
-Paul brings education, human resources and a knowledge of local politics to the trust.
+Paul brings education, human resources and

 Mr Michael Robson